StatCan/egp-crn/docs/source/road_network_collapse/meshblock_creation.rst

 Overview
 ========

-A new meshblock (geographical polygon units) needs to be developed based on the NRN road geometry and NGD BOs (boundary only arcs).
-The lowest level of polygons created from these geometries will be the foundational layer of the entire statistical geographic unit hierarchy.
+A new meshblock (polygon units, also known as ``basic blocks`` (``BB``s)) needs to be developed based on the CRN using both NRN roads and NGD BOs (boundary-only arcs) as inputs.
+The resulting polygon network will be the foundational layer of the entire hierarchy of statistical geographic units and will replace NGD's NGD_AL dataset.

 Resources
 ---------